pammacdotnet/TypstPaper/paper.typ

 #let Typsium = package-link("Typsium")
 #let Atomic = package-link("Atomic")

 Isotopes can be easily typeset with the #Typsium package.
 Example: $isotope("Bi", a: 211, z: 83) -> isotope("Tl", a: 207, z: 81) + isotope("He", a: 4, z: 2)$.
-There's even a way to visualize digital signals with convenient built-in functions (@fig:signals).
+There is even a way to visualize digital signals with convenient built-in functions (@fig:signals).

 #figure(
   placement: none,